 There are plenty of VPS services on the internet.
 You do not need a high-performance one – just choose the one that has at least 512MB RAM.
 All of the parameters, like RAM, IP address and OS (Debian 8.0 x64) can be selected, when setting up your VPS.
 Debian 8.0 x64 operation system should be available in most VPS service providers.
-You should be able to setup a VPN server on other unix-based operation systems as well but our instructions are tailored to Debian 8.0 x64.
+You should be able to set up a VPN server on other Unix-based operating systems as well but our instructions are tailored to Debian 8.0 x64.

 - Root access to your VPS

 You should have credentials in the following (similar) format:

 - Downloaded freeware PuTTY client Can be downloaded here.

 - Installed freeware WinSCP client.
 Can be downloaded here.

 Installing VPN and creating a back-connect proxy

 Here are the steps you need to take, in order to turn your mobile internet connection with a residential IP address into a back-connect proxy:

 - Install and launch an OpenVPN server on your VPS.
 Instructions are available here.
 Please note that you need to configure your OpenVPN server in the following ways:

 - Allow client-to-client communication